 Get that?
 Be brief.
 The longer your Rule is, the more likely you’ll be to confuse people and introduce internal inconsistencies.

 It may be easiest to start with a template, but you can also start from scratch.
 On a template, press the Customize button to get started.
 Even if you end up changing almost everything you find in a template, the process can spur thinking in ways that a blank canvas would not.

-Answer the questions in complete sentences, because the questions will disappear when you publish.
+If you use the questions, answer them in complete sentences.
+The questions will disappear when you publish.
 Make sure what you write will make sense when the questions are no longer there.